mattdesl/bartlett-dfpi/notes/Week 2/Day 2 - Online.md

   - Alternatively, this can run entirely on a server, such as a Twitter bot running on Glitch.com or Heroku.

 Projects are either solo, or in a group of max 2 people.
 For Connected Artwork projects it may make sense to work in a team to split effort between frontend (visuals) and backend (networking).

-At the end of class we will have time